All Episodes

 I mean, not at this stage.

-I mean, it might it might matter to voters at some point, but it's gonna be up to the opponent of Obama or the opponents to make that case about him.
+I mean, it might matter to voters at some point, but it's going to be up to the opponent of Obama or the opponents to make that case about him.

-And will Hillary have the guts to do that because she's opening herself up for the return fire, return sub.
+And will Hillary have the guts to do that?

 Well, what have you done, Mrs. Clinton?

-I I that these people are gonna be have very, very careful after uh how they go Republicans and Democrats alike, uh how they go after this guy.
+These people are going to have to very, very careful after how they go, Republicans and Democrats alike, how they go after this guy.

-Because one thing he isn't he's not what he's going to lay claim to being.
+Because one thing he's not what he's going to lay claim to being.

-In terms of what he does, there's I mean, look at he's already dividing the nation by picking the bears over the uh Saints in the playoff game on Sunday.
+In terms of what he does, I mean, look at, he's already dividing the nation by picking the Bears over the Saints in the playoff game on Sunday.

 He's dividing.

-When you start using the citizens of New Orleans and the victims of Katrina as victims, as as objects of fantasy and ridicule for your own selfish desires to a football team, you are dividing people.
+When you start using the citizens of New Orleans and the victims of Katrina as victims, as objects of fantasy and ridicule for your own selfish desires, your football team, you are dividing people.

-An AP news alert just then, a federal appeals court in San Francisco, it's the Ninth Circus, no doubt, has thrown out the sentence of Ahmed Rassam, who is convicted of plotting to bomb LAX.
+An AP News Alert just in a federal appeals court in San Francisco, it's the Ninth Circus, no doubt, has thrown out the sentence of Ahmed Rassam, who was convicted of plotting to bomb LAX.